rainbowflesh/WSA-automatic-set-proxy-script/README.md

 # WPA-automatic-set-proxy-script

-A shabby powershell script that semi-auto set up you wpa proxy to host proxy.
+A shabby powershell script that semi-auto set up you wpa proxy to host proxy when you start an application.

 ## Usage